Ajith20/MeggyJava-compiler/PA5/README.txt

 5 points: README file explaining the file structure (your test files) and other comments you want your TA to know (e.g. features not implemented)
 5 points: Follows instructions for submission correctly 15 points: Creates a symbol table that accurately represents the static scoping of the MeggyJava programs of PA5 including class scopes
+15 points: Performs correct code generation to AVR assembly code for the added features in PA5 grammar:
+    new class objects
+    equality comparison of class refs
+    this in parameters and expression (in some cases) assignment (in some cases)
+15 points: Performs correct type checking for the PA5 grammar rules according to the MJ.jar reference compiler type errors (handles member variables, locals and assignment) (for some cases)
+10 points: Check for undefined symbols.

 Features not implemented (so far):

 15 points: Performs correct code geneation to AVR assembly code for the added features in PA5 grammar:
-    this in parameters and expression
-    assignment
-    new class objects
     local variable uses and definitions
-    equality comparison of class refs
     class refs
-10 points: Check for undefined, doubly defined, and incorrectly typed symbols 15 points: Performs correct type checking for the PA5 grammar rules according to the MJ.jar reference compiler type errors (handles member variables, locals and assignment)
+10 points: Check for doubly defined, and incorrectly typed symbols

 Test Cases provided: